YJJcoolcool/FakeEntry/README.md

 # FakeEntry
-## THIS IS FOR EDUCATIONAL PURPOSES ONLY
+## THIS IS FOR ENTERTAINMENT PURPOSES ONLY
 FakeEntry is a SafeEntry ripoff that generates a SafeEntry login/logout page to simulate a login/logout of SafeEntry. https://yjjcoolcool.github.io/fakeentry/